MikFalaleev/MikFalaleev/README.md

 Solving AI integration into business processes — from LLM-based tools to full web products.

 - 🤖 Building **SanctionsAI** — a multi-LLM consensus tool for trade compliance
+- 🧪 Building a private R&D harness with a scientific foundation for operational logistics (QuattroFormaggi)
 - 💻 Building websites, web apps and Telegram Mini Apps: **SkillSwap**, **Villa Builder**, and more
 - 🚚 10+ years coordinating logistics for EPC megaprojects (SIBUR, OTEKO) across Europe & Asia
 - 🌱 Learning modern frontend: React, TypeScript